-Single 120mm fan radiators can be mounted over appropriately sized openings in a variety of cases; conversely, mounting a dual 120mm radiator is considerably more difficult and generally results in placing the radiator 'inverted' at the top, or 'right side up' at the bottom.
-Note that the 'inverted' mounting places the inlet and outlet facing down; this mounting will accumulate air over time.
-Placing the radiator 'right side up' in the case bottom will make the radiator self-purging, but it will gather dust VERY quickly if adjacent to the floor.
-In many situations, mounting a dual 120mm radiator inside a case will require extensive modifications for the air inlet and mounting of the radiator; it should be noted m that case manufacturer growing awareness for water-cooling fosters the release of "liquid-cooling ready" solutions that will greatly facilitate the installation of this kit.
+Mounting a dual 120mm radiator internally often results in placing the radiator horizontally at the top of the case, with the fittings looking down or at the bottom of the case, with the fittings looking up.
+Placing the radiator at the top of the case will allow air to accumulate over time and requires periodic purging maintenance.
+Placing the radiator at the bottom of the case will make the radiator self-purging, but it may also gather dust VERY quickly if adjacent to the floor.
+In many situations, mounting a dual 120mm radiator inside a case may also require extensive modifications for the air inlet and mounting of the radiator; it should be noted however that case manufacturer growing awareness for water-cooling fosters the release of "liquid-cooling ready" solutions that will greatly facilitate the installation of this kit.
 There is no standard in this respect, and therefore no "formula" for installation; as a result users will simply need to exercise common sense and good judgment.